Back to all blogs

 #1: Product SPIFF

 Imagine you're a company that has just launched a new software tool.
-You want your sales team to prioritize this product over others, at least for the initial launch phase.
+You want your sales team to prioritize this product over others, at least for the initial launch phase when market penetration is low.
+This cannot be done through normal base commissions as the older products are easier to sell.
 This is where a Product SPIFF comes in handy.

 Real-life Use Case: